 This is the second in the series of introductory articles on the Multidimensional Model of Change and Emotional Safeness Therapy (a modular group treatment for recurrent depression, successfully implemented and run at the Akershus University Hospital in 2015-2018).

 In order to understand a broader context of the development of Multidimensional Model of Change, it’s useful to understand the gap between clinicians and researchers in how both groups approach psychotherapy.
-While researchers attempt to continually produce something new in order to get published and to justify their existence, clinicians look for something reliable and solid.
-Emotional Safeness Therapy has been developed by clinicians, working in public mental health services, guided by a strong commitment to create nothing new.
-The idea was to reuse existing stuff in new configurations, and to sort out what’s solid from the crypto-marketing noise.
-Now it’s up to the readers to evaluate whether we succeeded in that.
+While researchers are pushed to continually produce something new in order to get published, clinicians look for something solid to rely on in their service to clients.
+The Multidimensional Model of Change has been developed in this spirit by a team of clinicians working in public mental health care.

-After clarifying the difference between researchers and clinicians, let’s take a look at the history of psychotherapy research.
 Empirical studies on psychotherapy as a distinct branch of applied science can be traced back to Eysenck’s work in the early 1950’s.
 Yet, the mainstream research has quickly abandoned professional distinctiveness of psychotherapy as a separate discipline.
 Many psychotherapy researchers turned towards the bio-mechanistic approach to health.
-Their ambition was to mimic the clinical research of somatic medicine and this ambition gradually became the mainstream scientific approach not only to somatic but also to mental health.
+Their ambition was to mimic the clinical research of somatic medicine and this ambition gradually became the mainstream scientific approach to mental health, too.

 The main rules of the game are set by the research design called double-blinded randomized trial, in which an active intervention is compared to an undistinguishable placebo (neutral) intervention.
 If the real intervention is more efficient than placebo, we can assume that something more than just clients’ expectations was involved in healing.